-This program is offered in Aurora and at the Woodstock Center.
+This program is available in Aurora, at the Woodstock Center and at select off- campus sites.

 The Master of Arts in Educational Leadership (MAEL) program will lead to a Principal Endorsement or a Teacher Leader Endorsement.
 The MAEL with the Principal Endorsement is designed for candidates who wish to prepare to become a principal, assistant principal or director of special education.